 The two week program will consist mainly of meetings and visits to Israeli social work organizations throughout the country.
 In each region, time will be allocated to cultural excursions.
 Stops on the program have included Haifa, Tel Aviv, Eilat, Beer Sheva, Jerusalem, Capernaum, Bet Shean, Caesarea, the Sea of Galilee, Masada, and the Dead Sea.
 While in Jerusalem excursions have included the Old City, the Western Wall, the Dome of the Rock, and Yad Vashem (Holocaust Museum).

 Accommodations and Meals

 Students will be housed in local hotels, in rooms of double occupancy.
-Breakfast is included in the program fee.
-Students will be responsible for all lunches and dinners.
+Breakfast and many meals are included in the program fee.
+Students will be responsible for all non-covered meals.